 The schools that get results don't have a secret.
 They do a few simple things consistently: real papers, fast feedback, and a clear view of who needs help.
 Here's the playbook.

 Every school wants better results, and the market is full of tools that promise them.
-Having worked with departments preparing students for Edexcel and Cambridge exams, we've noticed the schools that actually move grades aren't doing anything exotic.
+Having worked with departments preparing students for their exams, we've noticed the schools that actually move grades aren't doing anything exotic.
 They're doing a handful of ordinary things well, and consistently.
 Here's what that looks like.

 Second, feedback is fast and specific.
 A paper marked and returned two weeks later teaches almost nothing; the class has moved on.
 The schools getting results shorten that loop, so students see, while it still matters, exactly which marks they dropped and why.
 This is where AI marking earns its place: it lets one teacher give a whole class same-day, mark-scheme-accurate feedback without living at their desk.